Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Simulation studies' additional posterior distribution plots

 \section{Simulation studies' additional posterior distribution plots}

-The LSPCM performance is assessed via the posterior distributions of the number of non-empty components (estimate of the number of clusters), number of dimensions, latent positions' variance, shrinkage strength, $\alpha$ parameters.
+The performance of LSPCM is also assessed through the posterior distributions of latent positions' variance, shrinkage strength, and the parameter $\alpha$.
 Included here are supplementary plots to assist in assessing the performance of the LSPCM.

-Figure \ref{fig:n50p2g3_cluster_bar} shows an increasing probability that $G_+=3$ when $\nu$ decreases from 0.1 to 0.001, but $G_+=1$ receives increasing probability when $\nu$ decreases from 0.001 to 0.00001, indicating the nodes are collapsing into one cluster.
-Figure \ref{fig:n50p2g3_dim_bar} indicates that, irrespective of the value of $\nu$, the number of dimensions is well estimated with $p_m=2$.
-Figures \ref{fig:n50p2g3_pmd}, \ref{fig:n50p2g3_pmv} and \ref{fig:n50p2g3_alpha} demonstrate accurate parameter estimation.

-On the other hand, Figure \ref{fig:n200p4g7_cluster_bar} shows increasingly posterior probability for the correct $G_+=7$ when $\nu$ decreases from 0.1 to 0.00001.
-However, Figure \ref{fig:n200p4g7_dim_bar} indicates more uncertain inference of the number of dimensions with notable posterior probability for $p=2$ to $p=4$.
-Figures \ref{fig:n200p4g7_pmd}, \ref{fig:n200p4g7_pmv} and \ref{fig:n200p4g7_alpha} also show some bias in the estimation of the parameters associated with the dimensions of the latent space.